Charity-Connect/reading-charity-connect/README.md

 ### Organizations

 Organizations are the charities that the users belong to.
-A user can only belong to one organization

 /rest/organizations - GET to get the list of organizations, POST to create or update /rest/organizations/{organization id} - GET a single organization

+### User Organizations

+User Organizations track which organizations a user is a member of (they can be a member of more than one)

+/rest/user_organizations - GET to get the list of user organization memberships, POST to create or update /rest/user_organizations/{user organization id} - GET a single user organization membership /rest/users/{user id}/user_organizations - GET the user organization membership for a single user /rest/users/current/user_organizations - GET the user organization membership for the logged in user

 ### Offers